Intellectual Property Law - An Introduction

 Why intellectual property?

 Intellectual property protection has deep roots in our country.
 The U.S. Constitution gives the federal government (specifically Congress) the power "To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries."
+In other words, our Constitution specifically identifies the need for patent and copyright protections.

 The four areas of IP law

-- Copyright: Gives protection for creative works from improper copying.
+- Copyright: Gives protection for certain creative works from improper copying.
 The protected works might be books, online articles, or other writing, art, or music.
 Intellectual work went into crafting those words, drawings, or music, they were affixed into some type of medium (paper, digital, audio, video), and copyright law seeks to protect these works.
 It does not protect the ideas, just what was created and affixed to some type of medium.

-The business opportunity with IP
+The business challenge (opportunity) with IP

 - What intellectual property do I have?
 (Or will I create?)